NiborGnu/witch-hunt/README.md

 ---
 + ### Witches Page

-    - Same background image on this site as on Home page.
+    - Same background image on this site as on the Home page.

-    - Witches page have a titel to intruduce the page and tell the user that on this page you can read about promenent witches and there trails.
+    - Witches page has a title to introduce the page and tell the user that on this page you can read about prominent witches and their trials.

-    - 3 sections each about a different witche and a introduction about them and a translation about there trails in a extention with a hover function.
+    - 3 sections each about different witches an introduction about them and a translation about their trials in an extension with a hover function.

-        * Each trail section have a link to where the information originated and telling the user that the link is in swedish.
+        * Each trail section has a link to where the information originated and tells the user that the link is in Swedish.

-        * Each trail section have a back to top button to take them back to the top of the witches page.
+        * Each trial section has a back-to-top button to take them back to the top of the witches page.

         * The trail record icon is not responsive.
-Will fix with javascript when i know how to.
+Will fix it with javascript when I know how to.

     - The page is responsive on all common screen sizes.